Thunder (mascot)

 The original Thunder, later named "Thunder Sr.", was described as bold and courageous.
 He was a stallion registered as JB Kobask, a former show horse, who was team mascot for the Broncos from 1993 until his retirement in 2004.
 He continued making community appearances until his death in 2009.
 Thunder Sr. was succeeded in 2004 by "Thunder II", an Arabian gelding registered as Winter Solstyce.
 He had been the personal pleasure riding horse of Magness-Blake.
 Judge described him as being somewhat timid when he first began his role as mascot but eventually grew into it.
 He retired from mascot duties in early 2014 but appeared in the 2016 Super Bowl 50 victory parade in downtown Denver following the Broncos win over the Carolina Panthers.
 "Thunder III", a gelding registered as Me N Myshadow, was the understudy to Thunder II, and trained specifically for mascot duties beginning at age three when he was started under saddle.
 He began performing at preseason games in 2013.
 Although Thunder II was still active as team mascot during the 2013–14 season, Thunder III was sent to Super Bowl XLVIII because he was younger and better able to handle air travel.
 He is described as laid-back, preferring to doze off during games when not performing.
+Thunder III ran one last time during the 2020 season.
+Thunder IV, registered as Phantom JD, is the current mascot and began making appearances in the 2021 season.